Your 2024 Horoscope Is Here & It’s Going To Be Transformative

 Sagittarius Sun & Rising:

-You’re in the mood to roll the dice and take risks in 2024 — particularly during April 8’s epic solar eclipse in Aries.
-You might even decide to gamble in matters of the heart when your planetary ruler, Jupiter, enters airy Gemini on May 25.
-The Venus Star Point on June 4 in Gemini allows you to walk the walk and just not talk the talk when it comes to love.
-You might even want to upgrade the relationship during September 17’s lunar eclipse in Pisces — even though Mercury’s planetary backspin on your sun, which lasts from November 25 to December 15, leaves you feeling in limbo and unsure of the steps to take to level up your relationship.
+You’re in the mood to roll the dice and take risks in 2024 — particularly during 8th April’s epic solar eclipse in Aries.
+You might even decide to gamble in matters of the heart when your planetary ruler, Jupiter, enters airy Gemini on 25th May.
+The Venus Star Point on 4th June in Gemini allows you to walk the walk and just not talk the talk when it comes to love.
+You might even want to upgrade the relationship during 17th September’s lunar eclipse in Pisces — even though Mercury’s planetary backspin on your sun, which lasts from 25th November to 15th December, leaves you feeling in limbo and unsure of the steps to take to level up your relationship.

 Capricorn Sun & Rising: